 An article from The Guardian in February 2019 indicated that “Australia [uses] climate change funding to upgrade coal-fired power plants” (Adam Morton, Out on its own, The Guardian, feb.
 28 2019).
 In China, “only 10% of green bonds sold last year had independent verification on the use of proceeds” (Claire Milhench, Emerging climate bonds boom, but are they really green?, Reuters, august 18 août 2017).
 According to Les Amis de la Terre France, the 2,5 billion euro fundraiser organised by GDF Suez in 2014 for private investors in order to finance “so-called clean energy projects” went into “green projects” without “any clear social or environmental criteria” being guaranteed, while the company keeps “investing heavily in fossil fuels” (Amis de la Terre France, Shell, GDF Suez et Samsung remportent les Prix Pinocchio 2014, november 18th 2014).

-Finally, supposing these ‘green bonds’ are really green, the announced sum of “28 billion dollars in green obligations for [its] clients” over 6 years is ridiculously low and barely represents half of what Credit Suisse lent in “fossil fuel related transactions” over a period half that time (between 2016 and 2018).
+Finally, supposing these ‘green bonds’ are really green, the announced sum of “28 billion dollars in green obligations for [its] clients” over 6 years is ridiculously low and represents far less than half of what Credit Suisse lent in “fossil fuel related transactions” over the period between 2016 to 2019.

 It is now 2020.
 The risks and threats brought on by climate change have been verified since they were first formulated 50 years ago.
 Despite the international commitments pledged 5 years ago in Paris at COP21, Credit Suisse keeps massively financing the development of fossil fuels.

 Contrary to other majors European financial actors, Credit Suisse has so far failed to question its actions in order to stop contributing to the worsening of the climate crisis.
 This failure is endangering our future and puts millions of people at risk.
-Wildfires in Siberia (2019) and Australia (2019-2020), the drought in India (2019), flooding in Indonesia (2019-2020) are but a few examples of dangers the IPCC warned against in their report on the consequences of a warming scenario exceeding 1,5°C (IPCC, Special Report, Global Warming of 1.5°C, 2018).
+Wildfires in Siberia, the Amazon and Australia, the drought in India, flooding and fires in Indonesia are but a few examples of dangers the IPCC warned against in their report on the consequences of a warming scenario exceeding 1,5°C (IPCC, Special Report, Global Warming of 1.5°C, 2018).

 Credit Suisse response to this situation and to the current mass mobilisations, including various lawsuits filed by the bank, is outrageous.
 It only makes us more determined to obtain rapid disinvestment from all funds granted to the major players of climate chaos.